IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 IBM Z hardware as well as major feature changes in Triton Inference Server that are not likely backward compatible.

-## IBM Z Accelerated for for NVIDIA Triton™ Inference Server versions
+## IBM Z Accelerated for NVIDIA Triton™ Inference Server versions

 Each release version of IBM Z Accelerated for NVIDIA Triton™ Inference Server has the form MAJOR.MINOR.PATCH (X.Y.Z).
 For example, IBM Z Accelerated for